-Out of this telescope making class arose ScopeX, the annual astronomy and telescope exhibition which in 2016 will be held for the 15th consecutive year.
-Hundreds of people have flowed through the ATM class to gain the skills and esoteric knowledge required to build their own instruments, many of which have been showcased at ScopeX to audiences numbering in the thousands.
-We call upon all in the astronomical community to support ScopeX well this year, to help celebrate the dual milestone anniversaries.
-Telescope makers in particular are urged to participate, as we hope to have international visitors from the ATM fraternity.
+Out of this telescope making class arose ScopeX, the annual astronomy and telescope exhibition which has been held for 18 consecutive years.
+Hundreds of people have flowed through the ATM class to gain the skills and esoteric knowledge required to build their own instruments, many of which have been showcased at ScopeX, to audiences numbering in the thousands.

 Due to Covid-19, the ATM class has been shut indefinitely.
 It is uncertain when we will be able to resume the regular face-to-face activities at the school.
 All interested in the instrumentation aspects of astronomy are encouraged to join our active Telescope Making SA FaceBook page (see link below).